rub3n2000/parcelreactprojectbuilder/README.md

 **withAuth**: same as withBackendWrapper, except the backend has premade auth routes using passportjs, and the frontend starts with a login form / register form, and redirects to the app when you are logged in.

-**dotnetReact**: A dotnet core 3.1 wrapper project, where you can put your api's.
-Serving a parcel react empty frontend, at /* and
-                api at /api/{controllername}/{action}/{id}.
-                only routes prefixed by /api/ will not return frontend. x unit test folders also included, for those who wish to do unit and integration testing on the backend.

-**dotnetReactWOData**: A Dotnet core 3.1 wrapper project, with OData.
-Serving a parcel react empty frontend at /* and
-                       api at /api/{route}.
-                       Only routes prefixed by /api/ will not return frontend. x unit test folders also included, for those who wish to do unit and integration testing on the backend.

-**dotnetReactwAuth** A Dotnet core 3.1 wrapper project, with prebuilt auth in backend and frontend.
-It serves a parcel react frontend,
-                     with a login form and register form, and a secret page you must login to see, at /*.
-While it serves
-                     api at /api/{route}.
-                     Only routes prefixed by /api/ will not return frontend. x unit test folders also included, for those who wish to do unit and integration testing on the backend.
-                     Default database is a local sqlite db that gets created within the project.
-Feel free to replace it.

-**dotnetReactODataAuth** A Dotnet core 3.1 wrapper project, with prebuilt auth in backend and frontend.
-It serves a parcel react frontend,
-                     with a login form and register form, and a secret page you must login to see, at /*.
-While it serves
-                     api at /api/{route}.
-                     Additionally, OData is implemented.
-                     Only routes prefixed by /api/ will not return frontend. x unit test folders also included, for those who wish to do unit and integration testing on the backend.
-                     Default database is a local sqlite db that gets created within the project.
-Feel free to replace it.

 **dotnet6React**: A dotnet 6.0 wrapper project, where you can put your api's.
 Serving a parcel react empty frontend, at /* and
                 api at /api/{controllername}/{action}/{id}.